allbecauseyoutoldmeso/bnb/README.md

 * Group project for Week 6 at Makers.

-* Our group consisted of Emil Iliev, Emily Chai, Euge Guerrero and Kate Gleeson.
+* Our group consisted of Emil Iliev, Emily Chai, Euge Guerrero and Kate Gleeson (EEEK!).

 * Air BnB style website built using Sinatra.